The tree of happiness flowers and fruits most abundantly for the creative man

 The fastest of creatures are also the most beautiful.
 Speed is therefore Beauty.

 Most certainly – a flower has greater value than does a precious gem, for the greatest value is bestowed on what cannot be maintained, not on what can be possessed.
-It is the brevity of their existence.
+It is the brevity of their existence that adds value.

 The easiest way to rise in the morning is to rise with the sun.